 Badik had become a part of youth Bugis-Makassar, perhaps such as mobile phones today.
 Wherever the young Bugis-Makassar people went, they definitely brought Badik, tucked in between pants and waist.

 Kujang (Sunda, West Java)

 It’s kind of machete with unique, beautiful shape.
 Currently, Sundanese seldom keep kujang in their own, because its function has been replaced by bedok (a blade for gardening), which is more practical in use.

 Apparently, Kujang is now just for a display item or collection.

 Celurit (Madura, East Java)

-Well, there are some other traditional blades in Indonesia.
+Actually, there are some other traditional blades in Indonesia.
 Only, they’re quite similar.
-And the others are some common weapons like you can see in over the world: spear, arrow, blowgun, knife, sword, etc.
+And the others are some common weapons like you can see in over the world: spear, arrow, blowgun, knife, sword, et cetera.